tic-tac-token/ttt-book/src/chapters/1/finishing-fizzbuzz.md

 Encountered a total of 2 failing tests, 1 tests succeeded
 ```

 Like many other languages, Solidity includes a `%` [modulo operator](https://docs.soliditylang.org/en/latest/types.html#modulo) that returns the remainder after dividing two numbers.
-We can use it to check for divisibility:
+We can use it to check for divisibility by testing whether the remainder is zero:

 ```solidity
 contract FizzBuzz {